syncfusion-content/asp.netmvc-docs/aspnetmvc/ListBox/Getting-Started.md

 Enable Multiple Selection

 You can select multiple list items simultaneously in ListBox control, and move the multiple, selected items to the selection ListBox.
-To select multiple items in a ListBox, set the AllowMultiSelection property for the ListBox as “True”.
+To select multiple items in a ListBox, set the AllowMultiSelection property for the ListBox as “true”.